julianmarmier/facedoodle-docs/docs/intro.md

 You can also find our initial project proposition [here](https://docs.google.com/document/d/14f1S9p5atIBSwX1mrhHyiJjjPd0Y6VzMWitGP95JojU/edit?usp=sharing).

+This project was conceived for the course [CS-358 Making Intelligent Things at EPFL](https://edu.epfl.ch/coursebook/en/making-intelligent-things-CS-358), supervised by [Federico Stella](https://people.epfl.ch/federico.stella).

 We had the chance to realize this project into the SPOT building, hence we had access to a lot of different machines (trainings and supervision were required).

 **We would like to thank the SPOT and SKIL assistants and coaches, Prof. Christoph Koch, Federico Stella, Juliette Parchet and the rest of CS-358 teaching team that made this project possible.**